 The results of binomial logistic regression analysis suggest that "years of clinical experience" associated with "depressive feelings"; "number of steps in day off" associated with "physical disorders"; and "subjective busyness of night shift" associated with the three variables of "general fatigue," "chronic tiredness," and "decreased vitality" were CFSI-associated factors.
-Fatigue in nurses working in two shifts was susceptible to these three factors, and it was presumed that continued busyness in the night shift not only results in cumulative physical fatigue.
+Fatigue in nurses working in two shifts was susceptible to these three factors, and it was presumed that continued busyness in the night shift not only results in cumulative physical fatigue but also causes change in cumulative mental fatigue.